 PRAYER FOCUS AREAS

-As well as having our parish Church next door which pupils use for prayer and worship on a regular basis, we have dedicated prayer areas throughout the school.
+As well as having our parish Church next door which pupils use for prayer and liturgy on a regular basis, we have dedicated prayer areas throughout the school.
 Each classroom has a prayer focus area to help pupils in their prayer life.
-This is used in acts of class worship.
-It has reminders of liturgical themes and colours as well as class saints and inspiration figures, it also contains traditional payers and RE curriculum foci.
+This is used in acts of prayer and celebration of the word.
+It has reminders of liturgical themes and colours; it also contains traditional prayers and RE curriculum foci.

-The Worship Team is designed to give the children more ownership and understanding of this central aspect of their faith.
-Our group of pupil volunteers work with the Headteacher to prepare for, plan and celebrate school liturgies.
+The Chaplaincy Team is designed to give the children more ownership and understanding of this central aspect of their faith.
+Our group of pupil volunteers work with the Headteacher and Deputy Headteacher to prepare for, plan and celebrate school liturgies in Church.

 MINI VINNIES